Description / Price

 For wide trellises, place an anchor bolt in the beam at intervals of 0.6 to 1.2 m (depending on the thickness and bending of the wood cross-section).
 To accomodate your the desired wall distance (wall gap) and the plaster thickness of the load-bearing (supporting) wall, this element is available in variable dimensions with the following article numbers:

 Wall Spacing (gap)

-The wooden parts to be fastened receive a through-hole of 12 mm at the respective fastening points, the wall receives a bore of 14 mm, or even better, 16 mm.
-Each flexible part of the anchor bolt is turned forward.
-About 8-12 cm length of the back shank is caulked into the wall.
-Please note the instructions of the component mortar VM 00300.
-After the pasting in of the anchor bolt into the drill hole filled with the component mortar, the hole might need to be stabilised with bracings (for example matches), stuck into the lower edge of the drill hole, so that the bolt will not tilt downwards during the setting of the mortar.
-Oozing out mortar needs to be wiped clean.
+The wooden parts receive a through-hole of 12 mm at the respective mounting points; the wall receives a drill hole of 14 mm or 16 mm.
+Slide the moving parts to the front of the bolt.
+Between 8-12 cm of the anchor is screwed (caulked) into the wall.
+(Please refer to our guidelines for using composite mortar VM 00300.)
+After gluing the anchor bolt into the drill hole filled with the composite mortar, the hole might need to be stabilised with make-shift shims (for example matches) stuck into the lower edge of the drill hole, so that the bolt will not tilt downwards during the setting of the mortar.
+Wipe off any excess oozing-out mortar.
 A later correction of the insertion depth is not possible after the setting of the mortar.
-If the anchor bolt does not seat properly, it may be fixed with a hammer blow.
+If the anchor bolt is not perfectly perpendiculr to the wall, its position can be corrected using a hammer.

-"Made in Germany", hex nuts from Far East
+"Made in Germany," hex nuts imported (Far East)